MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 ```

 `--secret`: The secret value that you are encrypting, that later only the enclave has access to.
 Here we use the weather api key as an example.
-`--id`: An identifier that can be defined as anything, as long as consistent with the one used in the next step in the `/init` request.
+`--id`: An identifier that can be defined as anything, as long as it is consistent with the one used in the next step in the `/init` request.
 Here we use `0000` as an example.
 `-p`: The package ID is the package containing the Seal policy.
-`-k`: A list of key server object ids, here we use the two mysten open testnet servers.
+`-k`: A list of key server object ids, here we use the two Mysten open testnet servers.
 `-t`: Threshold used for encryption.
-`-n`: The network the key servers you are using.
+`-n`: The network of the key servers you are using.

 ### Step 2: Load the encrypted secret to enclave